Alcoholism and alcohol abuse are two types of problem drinking.

 One drink is defined as a 12-ounce bottle of beer, a 5-ounce glass of wine, or a 1 1/2-ounce shot of liquor.

-You may also be more likely to abuse alcohol or become dependent if you:
+You also may be more likely to abuse alcohol or become dependent if:

 Symptoms of alcohol dependence include:

-The following questions are used by the National Institute on Alcohol Abuse and Alcoholism to screen for alcohol abuse or dependence:
+These questions from the National Institute on Alcohol Abuse and Alcoholism can help screen for an alcohol problem:

 DECIDING TO QUIT